-Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit)
+4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit)

-Thoroughness Answers all questions Answers most of the Does not answer Makes little or no
+Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no

-- in the exercise questions in the questions in the many of the reasonable effort to
+questions in the • many of the reasonable effort to

-completely and in the exercise but not exercise but not questions in the answer the questions
+completely and in the questions in the answer the questions

-appropriate order. completely and/or completely and/or exercise but does posed in the
+completely and/or ' ' exercise but does posed in the

-not in the assignment.
+not in the make some assignment.

-appropriate order. appropriate order. reasonable effort to
+appropriate order. appropriate order. reasonable effort to do so.

 do so.

-Demonstrates Response Response Response Response Response demonstrates
+Demonstrates • Response • Response Response demonstrates

 Understanding demonstrates an a very poor

-of the Assignment 0 0 understanding of the 0 understanding of the
+of the Assignment understanding of the understanding of the

-and has come to an 0 exercise but shows a
+• exercise but shows a

-appropriate exercise and the to a conclusion. high level of presented by the
+to a conclusion. high level of presented by the

-conclusion student has justified student comes to confusion on the part assignment.

-and enunciated an / of the student.
-The
+student has justified and enunciated an confusion on the part of the student.
+The assignment.

-appropriate student's conclusion,
+appropriate , student's conclusion.

-conclusion. if any, is not supported by the rest
+conclusion. if any, is not

+conclusion. , supported by the rest

 , of the essay.

-,
+Dogumont-ti/ Caudona hor steed Caudona ho: , Chudant bas :: -::!

-Documentation/ Student has cited Student has cited Student has cited Student has not cited

-Legal research (note: one excellent source any legal authorities or
+Documentation/ Legal research (note: Student has cited one excellent source Student has cited poor or Student has not cited any legal authorities or

-For assignments, or two or more has cited authorities
+' or two or more inappropriate has cited authorities

-sources should be good sources but authorities or has that are irrelevant.
+good sources but authorities or has that are irrelevant.

-those obtained failed to establish the
+has missed at least failed to establish the

-through legal FF -F one excellent good sources but relevance of the
+Appropriate sources good sources but relevance of the

+has done a poor job sources that he or

-research; for exam essays, legal are documented and well cited and well source.
-Sources are integrated well in sources that he or she has cited.
+, well cited and well integrated well in of integrating them. she has cited.

-principles learned in the assignment. or integrating them. she has cited.
+integrated. the assignment.

-class or the integrated. the assignment.
+class or the

 courseware is

 sufficient.)

-- F F F · · C .
-1. 12

-Organization Essay is well Essay is poorly Student's essay is in
+Organization Essay is organized Essay is well Essay shows some Essay is poorly Student's essay is in

+very well; the reader chaos.
+There is no

-organized and is very difficult to follow.
+, , , difficult to follow. reasonable attempt to

-, U reasonable attempt to organize the essay
+, , organize the essay

-Different / appropriately coherently.
+Different appropriately coherently.

-should be.
-Essay may conci citaj.

-go back and forth and did not properly
+• • should be.
+Essay may go back and forth separate thoughts and did not properly

-appropriately. organize the essay.
+, essay are broken up appropriately.
+0 organize the essay.

-made in the essay. , without using new - /
+made in the essay. арргоргасету. without using new organize the essay.

 Separate paragraphs paragraphs.

-are used for separate
+are used for separate F

 ideas.

 Critical Thinking and Shows excellent Shows good critical Shows adequate Shows minimal Shows no effort at

-Analysis thinking and analysis. critical thinking or
+Analysis thinking and analysis. critical thinking and critical thinking or

-The student's points analysis.
+1 - The student's points analysis.
 The analysis.
 The student's

-points make no sense.
+student's arguments points make no sense.

 well supported. are weak and

-of the given case in a unconvincing.
+of the given case in a • • unconvincing.

-clear and convincing exceptionally -
+clear and convincing exceptionally

 manner. convincing.